How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Using metaphor is a surprisingly simple yet effective technique for helping the team to create their vision.

-A metaphor is an object, or something else is removed from the matter in question that also describes it, creating a shift in perspective.
+A metaphor is an object, or something else is removed from the matter in question that also describes it.
+Metaphors create a shift in perspective.

 For example, if I say, ‘I am a busy bee’, then ‘busy bee’ is the metaphor.
 It creates a picture and sense of what I am like.